SemSodermans31/iFL03/README.md

 ## Installing & Running

-- No installer.
-Place the executable in any writable folder (so iFL03 can save config.json).
+- Install via the installer in the releases tab please do this in any writable folder (so iFL03 can save config.json).
-- Run iFL03 before or after launching iRacing; overlays will appear once you’re in the car.
+- Run iFL03 before or after launching iRacing; overlays will appear once you’re in the car and standings as you are in the menu.
 - Borderless‑window mode in iRacing is recommended.
 Other modes may work but are less tested.

 ---